callumgordon90/Bank-API/README.md

 - controlling all versions of dependencies and making sure that they are all interacting with one another correctly

--configuring the server and the database correctly so that they can comminicate with one another
+- configuring the server and the database correctly so that they can comminicate with one another

 - testing the endpoints one by one in Postman and discovering issues with syntax in the code that prevented full functionality (a painstaking process)!